jizusun/apcs-2017-spring/chapter3/chapter 3 Inheritance and Polymorphism.md

     * objects of subclass contain memory for private instance variables,even though they cannot access them directly.
     * a subclass can invoke public accessor or mutator .

-  * class on the same level in a hierarchy diagram do not inherit anything from each other.​
+  * class on the same level in a hierarchy diagram do not inherit anything from each other.

+  * p151.1

     ---